 So many native Tupi and Tapuia people died of yellow fever in 1685.
 Meanwhile many Europeans got rich selling Brazilian sugar, silver, and pearls.
 Portuguese soldiers fought French soldiers to extend Brazil further north and south along the Atlantic coast.

-In the late 1600s AD, with Queen Mariana ruling Spain, Portugal seized its independence.
-So Brazil became part of the Kingdom of Portugal rather than Spain.
-But they still relied on African slavery.
-When Angola’s Queen Jinga Mbandi stopped selling enslaved people to Brazil’s settlers, the settlers sent an army to Angola in 1661.
-They defeated her so they could get more slaves.
+But the Portuguese colonizers still relied on African slavery.
+When Angola’s Queen Jinga Mbandi in Africa refused to sell any more enslaved people to Brazil’s settlers, the settlers sent an army to Angola.
+That was in 1661.
+The Brazilian settlers defeated Jinga Mbandi and the Angolans so they could get more slaves.

 Brazil couldn’t sell as much sugar or silver by the late 1600s, but then explorers found gold mines, and Brazil got rich again selling gold.
 Many people came from Portugal to Brazil to get gold.
 Jesuits owned more and more of the wealth in Brazil: farms, mines, ranches, everything.
 They started to grow coffee in Brazil too.

 To build up the population, Emperor Pedro encouraged people to move to Brazil from Germany, and many did, especially after the European revolutions of 1848.
-But a lot of Brazilians hated Emperor Pedro, and he quit in 1831, leaving regents to rule in the name of his 5 year old son, Pedro II.
-When he grew up Pedro II built clean water systems, sewage systems, and railroads.
+But a lot of Brazilians hated Emperor Pedro.
+He quit in 1831, leaving regents to rule in the name of his 5 year old son, Pedro II.
+When Pedro II grew up, he built clean water systems, sewage systems, and railroads.

 When did Brazil finally end slavery?